KhaledBenAbderrahim/SomeProject/Python_projects/python-league-ranking/README.md

 ## The Problem

-We want you to create a command-line application that will calculate the ranking table for a sports league.
+I create a command-line application that will calculate the ranking table for a sports league.

 ### Input/output